Search

 ssh -i /PATH/TO/SSHKEY root@IPADDRESS

-For Windows users look here.
+For Windows users, click here.

 Parameter tuning

-Our documentation site has a reference section with all available runtime options.
+Our documentation site has a reference section with available runtime options.
 This will help you to properly configure the Varnish process.

 sudo systemctl cat varnish.service